 Bryce Drew, the 1998 NCAA tournament hero for the Crusaders, led the program to four regular-season titles and two NCAA tournament appearances in five years as the school's head coach.
 He now coaches at Grand Canyon.

 In total, the father and two sons have combined for 943 career wins, 20 NCAA tournament appearances and 19 NCAA tournament wins.

 Rick and Richard Pitino

 School(s): Hawaii, Boston University, Providence, Kentucky, Louisville, Iona | Florida International, Minnesota, New Mexico

 Years active: 1975-76; 1978-1983; 1985-87; 1989-97; 2001-17; 2020-Present | 2012-Present

 *Louisville had 123 wins from these totals vacated from 2011-15

 Rick Pitino won the 1996 NCAA tournament with Kentucky and he has led three different schools to the Final Four during his coaching career that now enters its sixth decade.
 His career has taken him literally from coast to coast.
 His first DI head coaching job was at Hawaii before he led Boston University and Providence, and later establishing himself at Kentucky and Louisville with stints with the New York Knicks and Boston Celtics, respectively, in between college coaching jobs.

-His son, Richard, currently coaches Minnesota, which he led to the NCAA tournament twice in the last four seasons.
+His son, Richard, now coaches at New Mexico after a stint at Minnesota, which he led to the NCAA tournament twice in the span of four seasons.
 He was named Big Ten Coach of the Year in 2017 and his Gophers beat No. 7 seed Louisville in the first round of the 2019 NCAA tournament for his first career NCAA tournament win.

 Eddie and Scott Sutton